 Ensuring fast delivery begins the moment an order is placed.
 Rapid fulfillment and driver assignments play a major role in preparing orders for quick distribution.

 Further, auto-dispatching can be used to reduce service time and cut labor costs.
-Managers can set rules that automatically assign delivery drivers to orders, in real-time, based on planned routes, driver locations and recipient addresses.
+Managers can set rules that automatically assign delivery drivers to orders, in real-time, based on planned routes, GPS, driver locations and recipient addresses.

 Increases visibility for drivers and customers

 As e-commerce and food delivery continue to grow, exacerbated by COVID, companies can no longer ignore the impact an efficient delivery process has as a differentiator.

 Last mile technology such as real-time location tracking and integrated communication capabilities are working to bridge the divide between drivers and customers and as a result, improve the customer experience.

 Automatic status updates keep customers in the loop via SMS alerts and real-time driver tracking, so they can make sure someone is around to receive the package, reducing instances of damage or theft when packages are left on the doorstep for hours unattended.